 Bullying can be a form of racism, sexism, homophobia, transphobia or other type of social prejudice when the behaviour is targeted at an individual or group because of a personal characteristic, such as race, religion, sex, sexual orientation, gender identity or disability.

-For further information about bullying, refer to: Bully Stoppers (education.vic.gov.au) and the Department's Bullying Prevention and Response policy on the Policy and Advisory Library.
+For further information about bullying, refer to: Bully Stoppers and the Department's Bullying Prevention and Response policy on the Policy and Advisory Library.

 Other distressing and inappropriate behaviours